mw99/OhhAuth/README.md

         print(error)
     }
     else if let data = data {
         print(String(data: data, encoding: .utf8) ??
-"Does not look like an utf8 response :(")
+"Does not look like a utf8 response :(")
     }
 }
 task.resume()